adamisom/package-delivery-app/readme.md

 Tip: use Python's \_\_doc\_\_ function to learn more about a package or class.
   - Example: print(package_delivery_app.Hash.\_\_doc\_\_)

-## More Information
+## Further Information
 #### Purposes
  - Satisfy requirements for a Western Governors University course.
  - Go beyond those requirements; explore building a "real" Python application.

-#### Notable requirements & features:
+#### Custom Hash and time classes:
+- Custom Hash and time classes are used.
+The Hash class was designed to (nearly) replicate Python dictionaries.

+#### Features:
 - Route takes into account several kinds of constraints, such as: deadlines, packages needing to have their destination corrected (having the wrong destination initially), sets of packages needing to go together, and so on.
-- Users can request snapshots of the delivery status of each package
+- Users can request snapshots of the delivery status of each package.
-- Custom Hash and time classes are used.
-The Hash class was designed to (nearly) replicate Python dictionaries (a Hash class of some kind was a course requirement).

 #### Assumptions:
 - Trucks maintain a constant speed of 18 miles per hour at all times.